mojombo/ernie/README.md

 Where Module is an atom corresponding to the module name, Command is a string specifying the command to be executed in order to start a worker, and Count is the number of workers to spawn.

+If you specify a native module and an external module of the same name (and in that order), Ernie will inspect the native module to see if it has the requested function exported and use that if it does.
+If it does not, then it will fall back on the external module.
+This can be used to selectively optimize certain functions in a module without any modifications to your client code.

 Example Configuration File